kmh52826-collab/recsys-evolution-comet/README.md

 The 128-dimensional data stream passing through the Adaptive Fusion layer is temporarily expanded to 256 dimensions upon entering the **Prediction Layer (MLP)** to fully model non-linear relationships among heterogeneous information sources.
 Subsequently, hierarchical compression is performed back to 128 and 64 dimensions, filtering unnecessary noise in the embedding space while maximizing downstream pipeline processing efficiency and prediction precision.

 ### 4.3 Systematic Evaluation Plan (Experimental Plan)
-To verify the effectiveness of this model, a distributed computing and stable infrastructure environment based on **Batch Size 256** capable of large-scale batch processing must be established to conduct performance comparisons against existing SOTA models.
+To verify the effectiveness of this model, performance comparisons against existing SOTA models must be conducted on real-world public benchmarks such as MovieLens-1M, Yelp, and Amazon Beauty, with sufficient training (50+ epochs with early stopping) and repeated runs across multiple seeds.
 Additionally, an experimental design is required to thoroughly evaluate how the data integration process across three dedicated encoders impacts recommendation quality and serving precision.

 ---